How Tie Guan Yin Tea is Harvested

 Baking (Hong Pei)

-Baking reduces the water content in the tea leaves to below 6%.
-Alternate baking with rolling: bake, roll, bake again, roll again, and finish with baking.
-Process the leaves into “raw tea.”
+Baking reduces the water content of the tea leaves to less than 6%.
+Workers alternate between baking and rolling.
+They bake the leaves, roll them, bake them again, roll them again, and finish with a final round of baking.
+This process turns the leaves into “raw tea.”

 Picking (Jian Bo)